deivgin/parallel-computing/ada/ada-slides.md

 ## Synchronization

-- While master task and its subtasks are executed separately, the master task does not terminate until all of his subtasks have finished executing.
+- While master task and its subtasks are executed separately, the master task does not terminate until all of its subtasks have finished executing.
 - This provides simple synchronization between master task and subtasks.
 - The master task will wait for tasks in packages to execute before terminating.